 That quote still holds true thousands of years later, when we speak about scientific and technological advancements in today’s time.

 It even applies to the world of marketing where advertisers, business owners, brand managers and marketing directors struggle to grapple with the ever-changing digital marketing landscape, especially with the advent of COVID-19.

-It’s about time to embrace the new form of marketing that’s automated, data-driven, futuristic and bullet-proofed against competition.
+It’s about time to embrace a new form of marketing that’s automated, data-driven, value-first and bullet-proofed against rising competition.

 I’ve sprinkled helpful links within each trend to help you navigate your way further into the future of marketing.